drupol/phpngrams/README.md

 ## Introduction

-In the fields of computational linguistics and probability, an n-gram is a contiguous sequence of n items from a given sample of text or speech.
+In the fields of computational linguistics, machine-learning and probability, an n-gram is a contiguous sequence of n items from a given sample of text or speech.
 The items can be phonemes, syllables, letters, words or base pairs according to the application.
 The n-grams typically are collected from a text or speech corpus.
 When the items are words, n-grams may also be called shingles.

 An n-gram of size 1 is referred to as a "unigram"; size 2 is a "bigram" (or, less commonly, a "digram"); size 3 is a "trigram".
 Larger sizes are sometimes referred to by the value of n in modern language, e.g., "four-gram", "five-gram", and so on.
 (More on [Wikipedia](https://en.wikipedia.org/wiki/N-gram))